 At the end of the day, it really comes down to control.
 Someone who hates being told what to do and wants control over their own time may be better suited to switch to 1099 work.
 On the contrary, if you’re content to receive standard pay and lots of benefits from work (and are more risk-averse) it may be best to stay in your W2 position.

 1099 vs W2 Calculator

-If you’re curious about what your taxes would look like should you switch to independent contracting work, there is an easy way to find out: use the 1099 vs W2 calculator!
+If you’re curious about what your taxes would look like should you switch to independent contracting work, there is an easy way to find out: use our 1099 vs W2 calculator!

-Simply input your income, business expenses, salary percentage, and 401k retirement plan contribution amounts and the calculator will give you an estimate of your taxable income and how much you can expect to pay in taxes for the year.
-Also, if you’re a small business owner, it might make sense to incorporate yourself.
-Hence, there is a bonus column showing how much you might pay if you are receiving S-Corp income (the annual income will go to gross income instead of personal level income in the S-Corp income column).
+Simply input your income, business expenses, and even your 401k retirement plan contribution amounts and the calculator will give you an estimate of your taxable income and how much you can expect to pay in taxes for the year.

 Get Your 1099 vs W2 Calculator Now!

-At the end of the day, the W2 and the 1099 are both tax returns that you’ll receive detailing how much money you’ve made.
+At the end of the day, the W2 and the 1099 are both year-end tax forms that you’ll receive detailing how much money you’ve made.
 A full-time employee will receive the W2 and an independent contractor will receive the 1099.

-Whether you should switch from being a W2 worker to a 1099 worker is completely up to what you value.
+Whether you should switch from being a W2 worker to a 1099 worker is completely dependent on your situation of course.
 If you value control over how you do things, then making the switch might be a good idea.
 On the other hand, if you value stability and security, you might be better off sticking to a W2 position.

 Regardless, you’ll likely want to know how your taxes will differ if you switched to independent contracting work (or even if you incorporated yourself).
 Our W2 vs 1099 calculator will help with that (obviously)!